 RAISINS, GRAPES AND CURRANTS - There is NO antidote for the toxicity caused by ingestion of these substances!!
 Irreversible liver damage resulting in death is the worst case scenario.
 There are still so many unknowns with this type of poisoning that any exposure is a cause for concern.
 There is no well-established toxic dose for these fruits and there is an individual specific sensitivity, meaning each dose to each dog can be different amongst dogs in how severe the reaction is.
 There are some dogs who can tolerate eating small amounts with few consequence, while other dogs may develop poisoning after eating only a few.
 There is no way to predict how your dogs will be affected.
 Be aware - granola, trail mix and power/cereal bars may contain some of these ingredients.

 MACADAMIA NUTS - This is another potential toxin where the exact result is an unknown.
-It is also individual specific in how it affects a pet when ingested.
+It is also individually specific in how it affects a pet when ingested.
 Some pets are fine while others will have a mild to severe reaction.
 The most common signs are weakness in the hind legs, lethargy, vomiting, diarrhea, tremors/seizures and fever.
 The great news is that generally, WHEN TREATED, full recovery to normal can be expected.

 Treatment for many toxins require induced vomiting, while other toxins can actually cause more problems if vomiting is induced.
 This is a process that ideally should only be done at a Veterinary hospital.
 There is always a chance for aspiration which can lead to a more serious complications like pneumonia.
 The old home-remedy agents recommended for inducing vomiting at home can also cause problems of their own.
 Syrup of ipecac, hydrogen peroxide or salt water should NEVER be given unless under the direction of your Veterinarian.